slatedocs/slate/source/includes/administration/_rollbacks.md

 ## Rollbacks

-A rollback trigger enabled a reseller to process past usage data with a new pricing configuration.
-Pricing configuration can change due to a pricing change, a modified product or a change in pricing packages.
+Rollbacks enable service providers to reprocess usage data from the past.
+Currently the only supported rollback type REPROCESS uses existing collected usage metrics and reprocesses it through the monetization engine.
+The most current effective pricing configuration will be used to price these records.
 You need to specify a reset date, the affected service connection(s) and the targeted organization(s).
 Pending invoices will be regenerated.
 A rollback will be created for each service connection and organization pairs that are applicable.